Coseley: History

-Civic History
+Civic history

-Originally an urban district in Staffordshire, Coseley had unsuccessfully bid for borough status in 1937.
-In 1966, the south of Coseley became part of the Dudley County Borough, and since 1974, the Metropolitan Borough of Dudley in the West Midlands.
+Coseley was originally part of Staffordshire.
+Coseley was formerly a chapelry in the parish of Sedgley, in 1894 Coseley became an urban district, on 30 September 1903 Coseley became a civil parish, being formed from the part of Sedgley parish in Coseley Urban District.
+Coseley had unsuccessfully bid for borough status in 1937.
+On 1 April 1966, the south of Coseley became part of the County Borough of Dudley, part also went to the County Borough of Wolverhampton, the County Borough of West Bromwich and the County Borough of Walsall.
+The parish was also abolished on 1 April 1966 and merged with Dudley, Wolverhampton, West Bromwich and Walsall.
+In 1961 the parish had a population of 39,535.
+In 1974 it became part of the Metropolitan Borough of Dudley in the West Midlands.
 However, the north of the Brierley area and most of Ettingshall were merged into the Wolverhampton County Borough instead, while a smaller area bordering Tipton was transferred into the expanded borough of West Bromwich, in turn becoming part of Sandwell in 1974.

 Numerous council housing estates were built by Coseley Urban District Council.
 Some of the first council estates to be built during the 1920s and 1930s included Ward Grove at Lanesfield, Hartland Avenue at Hurst Hill, Norton Crescent at Wallbrook and the Batmanshill Road estate near Princes End.
 The first sections of the Woodcross Estate were built in the 1930s, but most of Woodcross was built in the 1950s, along with a further housing estate at Hilton Road in Lanesfield and in the south of the district at Central Drive.
 A large section of the Wallbrook area was redeveloped with houses and three- and four-storey blocks of flats and maisonettes during the 1950s and 1960s.
 This includes the area around Spencer Avenue and Chaucer Close, which is now affected by high levels of crime, particularly graffiti, vandalism and drink-fuelled anti-social behaviour.

 The Coseley Urban District Council Offices were opened in 1897 on the corner of Green Street and School Street, and remained in that building until the dissolution of the Urban District Council in April 1966.
 They were demolished in about 1970.